Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 * **Action**: Download the latest version of `unity_simulation_bundle.zip` from [here](https://github.com/Unity-Technologies/Unity-Simulation-Docs/releases).

-**Note**: If you are using a MacOS computer, we recommend using the _**curl**_ command from the Terminal to download the file, in order to avoid issues caused by the MacOS Gatekeeper when using the CLI.
+> :information_source: If you are using a MacOS computer, we recommend using the _**curl**_ command from the Terminal to download the file, in order to avoid issues caused by the MacOS Gatekeeper when using the CLI.
 You can use these commands:
 ```
 curl -Lo ~/Downloads/unity_simulation_bundle.zip <URL-unity_simulation_bundle.zip>
 unzip ~/Downloads/unity_simulation_bundle.zip -d ~/Downloads/unity_simulation_bundle